-ITT Technical Institute was a for-profit which marketed itself as an efficient academic opportunity for students who did not want to go through the more standard college experience.
+ITT Technical Institute was a for-profit that marketed itself as an efficient academic opportunity for students who did not want to go through the more standard college experience.
 Various organizations have questioned the school’s credibility over the past several years.
 The nail in the coffin, however, was a decision made by the United States Department of Education: in August, the department issued a ban on ITT Tech.
 Simply put, this ban meant that no student could use federal financial aid dollars to pay for an education at any ITT Tech campus.
 ITT Educational Services, Inc. (the corporation that owns all 137 campuses) has explicitly stated that the federal government’s actions were the sole reason for their decision to close.
 They also described the Department of Education’s actions as, “inappropriate and unconstitutional.”

 For former ITT Tech students, who received no warning, the campus’s sudden closure feels like a disruption at best and a disaster at worst.
 Regardless of whether or not the federal government made the right choice, students now have to figure out their next course of action.
 While it is too late to do anything to save the institution itself, its ex-students still have several options they can take to ensure that they can easily complete their education, minimize the damage done to their wallets, and possibly even have some of their student loan debt forgiven.

-What Options Do ITT Tech Students Have?
+What Options Do ITT Tech Students Loan Discharge Have?

 Those affected are uncertain about their futures.
 Now that the campuses have closed down, they are left with two problems to solve: how can they finish their education, and what can they do about their student loan debt?
 Understandably, many students are overwhelmed—and many, who are wary after feeling they have been led astray, are skeptical of the options offered them.